 You'll need to set up an Intercom account in order to get started.
-If you are wanting to use Intercom's full functionality, or have your own workspace already, then signup/login through our usual page here and move on to the next step.
+If you have your own workspace already and want to use that for development, then login through the usual page here.

-Alternatively, you can create a new developer workspace which is totally free and intended for development purposes only.
+Alternatively, we highly recommend that you create a new developer workspace for developing apps. developer workspaces are totally free and intended for development purposes only.

 Developer Workspace Limitations

 These free workspaces we provide you will not have all the functionalities of a standard Intercom production workspace.
 These limitations include:

 - Help Center Sites that can never be set live.

 - A watermarked Messenger, showing that it's linked to a Developer Workspace.

 - A maximum of 20 users/leads (if you have more than 20 users/leads, the oldest extras will be archived automatically on a regular basis).